Meet the Professionals Behind MarbleJam Center for Arts & Enrichment

 Music Therapist & Teaching Artist: Cedric Dimapilis, BA-MT

-Music therapist, educator, and composer, Multi-Instrumentalist Cedric Dimapilis shares his creativity and excitement with Marble Jam Kids!
+Music therapist, educator, and composer, Multi-Instrumentalist Cedric Dimapilis shares his creativity and excitement with Marble Jam!
 He received his Bachelor's in Music Therapy from Shenandoah Conservatory.
 Cedric has clinical experience working with individuals with a range of special needs from children and adults.
 As a music therapist and composer, Cedric has co-composed a toured production called 'A Will to Survive'.
 'A Will to Survive' traveled to Washington D.C. during the fall of 2017 to perform at the renowned John F. Kennedy Center for the Performing Arts.

 As an educator, Cedric has taught a variety of instruments through individual music lessons, bands, middle school and high school guitar.